-Public procurement professionals are the gatekeepers for the proper expenditure of the government's limited financial resources.
+• Public procurement professionals are the gatekeepers for the proper expenditure of the government's limited financial resources.
 TDA entrusts these individuals to uphold the highest ethical standards and be good stewards of public funds with every purchasing decision they make.
 Ethical behavior and integrity are fundamental tenets of the public procurement profession that derive from values like "fairness," "honesty," and "accountability."
-Any erosion of public trust or perception of impropriety is detrimental to the integrity of the procurement process; therefore, all state employees involved in procurement, and professional manner.
+Any erosion of public trust or perception of impropriety is detrimental to the integrity of the procurement process; therefore, all state employees involved in procurement activities must act in an ethical, impartial, transparent, and professional manner.

-21 7CFR §210.21(c) 22 7CFR §200.218
+21 7CFR §210.21(c) 22 CFR §200.218